ajcwebdev/dash-transcripts/markdown_files/2024-02-05-development-kickoff-localmoney.md

 [31:38] just supported gift cards or whatever, like, "Hey, send me your gift card for this store."
 I imagine they supported PayPal, et cetera, and et cetera, et cetera.
 [31:47] I might have to walk that back just a little bit.
 Sorry.
 I may be getting my experiences mixed up with LocalBitcoins and things like that.
 So I'm not 100% sure that they did support
 [31:58] bank transfers, but keep going.
 Okay.
 Yeah.
 Well, anyway, yeah, I just remember I downloaded the client.
 I was ready to make
 [32:07] a trade.
 I was feeling excited.
-And kind of just like you mentioned, Ryan, there seems to be...
+And kind of just like you mentioned, Rion, there seems to be...
 Well, I guess it didn't support the trade I was looking for.
 But anyway, la, la, [32:22] la.
 No more of my experiences.
 I just want us to discuss, if we might, why didn't BISC take off?
 And can we prevent ourselves from going down that same path?
 [32:40] I kind of already gave my opinion on that.
 I think it's going to be very difficult.
 Is it possible that BISC did not take off because of Bitcoin fees?
 Or is that not the
 [32:58] thing?
 I think there is also another reason, is that it's hard to adopt because you have to download [33:09] the client on your laptop.
 And with the local money, our goal is to allow you to use it on your mobile phone, to use it from your web browser so that it targets more people, [33:29] more audience to use the local money.
 Yeah, that's a significant issue, I think.
 That was one of the big problems with BISC.
 [33:39] Yeah.
 I remember people saying that that was another reason they thought that this is not that related, but open bazaar, why they thought that that didn't go anywhere.
 Because, again, [33:49] you had to keep basically acting as a node all the time.
-So, Mikael, do you just hope that it's possible that no one has to act as a node in this case, or you know it's possible?
+So, Mikhail, do you just hope that it's possible that no one has to act as a node in this case, or you know it's possible?
 [34:00] And if so, why has no one done this yet?
 Yeah, what are the tradeoffs?
 Because they were obviously requiring that you download
 [34:07] the software to your own machine so that there was more or less no middleman.
 So what are the tradeoffs to the solution that you've proposed?
 [34:19] The tradeoffs is in, the first, the BISC have, you have to download the client.
 In the local money, you can have an application on your web browser and you can have just, you can